jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 Light rays hitting a smooth surface are reflected in the same direction.
 ```

 For a perfectly smooth surface the reflected ray will point in the direction of the $\tt reflection$ vector so in order to see the light the viewer would need to be positioned in the direction of the $\tt reflection$ vector.
+The position of the viewer is represented by the $\texttt{eye}$ vector with points from the fragment to the camera (which is at (0,0,0).
 Since most surfaces are not perfectly smooth we add a bit of scattering to the model the amount of specular reflection seen by the viewer.
-This is determined by the angle $\alpha$ between the $\tt reflection$ vector and the $\tt eye$ vector, the vector pointing from the surface to the viewer.
+This is determined by the angle $\alpha$ between the $\tt reflection$ vector and the $\tt eye$ vector.
 The closer the viewer is to the reflection vector, the smaller the value of $\alpha$ will be and the more of the reflected light will be seen.

 ```{figure} ../images/08_specular.svg
 :width: 350